FeatherweightLabs/FeatherweightRouter/README.md

 Given any State value the UI must be **predictable** and **repeatable**.

-### Device dependent state should be seperate from the Application State.
+### Device dependent state should be separate from the Application State.

 Displaying the same State on a phone and tablet for example, can result in different UIs.
 The device dependent state should remain on that device.
 An OS X and iOS app can use the same State and logic classes and interchange Routers for representing the State.